christkv/node-psutil/README.md

 node-psutil
 ===========

-The start of a port of the pyhton library psutil.
+The start of a port of the python library psutil.

 Usage
 =====